tembo-io/website/landing/src/content/blog/2023-09-29-table-version-history/index.md

     partition_name;
 ```

-In order to check that old versions are being dropped, I ran the procedure to create a lot of salaray increments several times in a row.
+In order to check that old versions are being dropped, I ran the procedure to create a lot of salary increments several times in a row.

 Then, running the above query, I find an output like this: